MetaAstronaut/vadim-group-website-v2/docs/product/SITE_STRUCTURE.md

 # SITE STRUCTURE — The Vadim Group

 ## Purpose

-This document defines the full information architecture, navigation logic, page goals, and CTA flow for The Vadim Group website.
+Defines the structure, hierarchy, and content logic of the website.

+The Vadim Group website is a premium, service-focused platform presenting residential repair and marine/RV repair services with clear navigation, strong value communication, SEO-oriented structure, and WhatsApp-based conversion flow.

+---

 Each page must support: